 Verify that the licensee maintained the defensive architecture, its capability to detect, to respond to, and to recover from cyberattacks, as described by the CSP.
+The basis for completing the inspection requirement is defined in the specific guidance section.

 Specific Guidance

-The inspection of this control should be evaluated as complete, based on the successful conduct of performance testing.
+The inspection of this control should be evaluated as complete, based on the successful conduct of the licensee’s performance testing.

 Defense-in-depth protective strategies have been implemented, documented, and are maintained to ensure the capability to detect, delay, respond to, and recover from cyberattacks on CDAs.
 The CSP establishes controls to ensure that the licensee can detect, delay, respond to, and recover from cyberattacks.
 The controls may differ for the different cybersecurity defensive levels.
-Licensees may have implemented near real-time automatic detection mechanisms to capture logs and to generate alarms, manual means of detection, or through the demonstration that a compromise can be detected along an attack pathway (e.g., supply chain testing).
+Licensees may have implemented near real-time automatic detection mechanisms to capture logs and to generate alarms, manual means of detection, or through the demonstration that a compromise can be detected along an attack pathway (e.g., wired, wireless, physical access, portable media, and supply chain testing).

 Provide defense-in-depth through the integration of systems, technologies, programs, equipment, supporting processes, and implementing procedures as needed to ensure effectiveness of the program.
+The NRC expectations for these objectives are specified, in part, in RG 5.71, Section A.3.1.5, “Defense-in-Depth Protective Strategies.”
+(10 CFR 73.54(c)(2) and 10 CFR 73.55(b)(3)(ii)).

 Verify that the licensee maintains controls and elements to ensure boundary protection for the cybersecurity levels and ensures that integrity of data is maintained.
+The basis for completing the inspection requirement is defined in the specific guidance section.

 Specific Guidance:

 These protections can include host intrusion protection for devices and network intrusion detection/prevention for their network flows.
-Portions of the inspection of this control should be evaluated as complete, based on the successful conduct of
+Portions of the inspection of this control should be evaluated as complete, based on the successful conduct of the licensee’s performance testing.

-have documented a multi-level security defensive architecture that establishes required level of cybersecurity The licensee may have separated their levels by security boundary devices, such as firewalls, air gaps, or deterministic devices, through which digital communications monitored, and restricted in accordance with CSP requirements.
+To meet this requirement, inspectors will determine if licensees have maintained and documented a multi-level security defensive architecture that establishes a required level of cybersecurity controls.
+The licensee may have separated their defensive levels by security boundary devices, such as firewalls, air gaps, or deterministic devices, through which digital communications can be monitored, and restricted in accordance with CSP requirements.
 Systems requiring the greatest degree of security are located within the greatest number and strength of boundaries.
+This means that the most critical and sensitive systems, which need the highest level of security, are placed within multiple layers of protection.
+These layers, or boundaries, are designed to prevent unauthorized access.

-defensive architecture has been implemented, documented, and is maintained to protect CDAs that have similar cyber risks from other CDAs, systems, or equipment by logical, and physical boundaries to control the data transfer between boundaries and between devices.
+Inspectors will determine if the defensive architecture has been implemented, documented, and is maintained to protect CDAs that have similar cyber risks from other CDAs, systems, or equipment by verifying logical, and physical boundaries used to control the data transfer between boundaries and between devices.
+The inspection team should review NEI 08-09, Section 4.3 and the applicable CSP sections to verify the actual implementation attributes.

-that the licensee has analyzed digital and communications systems and networks and identified those assets that must be protected against cyberattacks to preserve the intended function of plant systems, structures, and components within the scope of the cybersecurity rule and accounted for these conditions in the design of the program.
+Inspectors should verify that the licensee has analyzed digital computers and communications systems and networks and identified those assets that must be protected against cyberattacks to preserve the intended function of plant systems, structures, and components within the scope of the cybersecurity rule and accounted for these conditions in the design of the program.
+The inspection team can utilize the guidelines in NEI 08-09, Appendix E, Section 6, which provides attributes for the licensee to document and implement specific defensive strategy measures.